 Ready to take your professional development on the road?
-SU interns can take part in experiences in New York, Washington, DC, London and Disney World.
+SU interns can take part in experiences in New York, Washington, DC, London, at Disney and more.

 The New York Arts Program is designed to provide interested students in any major the opportunity to experience working in an arts-related field of their choice and earn up to 15 academic credits in the process.

 Selected students spend a semester living in New York City and working as an intern/apprentice.
 Former students have interned with Saturday Night Live, Glamour, Teen Vogue, NBC, MTV, VH1, Mary Zimmerman’s Arabian Nights, Strasburg Institute, Young People’s Chorus of NYC, and many others.

 The opportunities provided through the New York Arts Program are priceless and can often lead to related post-graduate career opportunities.
 For more information about the program, please contact Dana Luna, Assistant Director of Internship & Employment Development in the Center for Career & Professional Development, who serves as the On-Campus New York Arts Program Representative.